 RULES OF THE ROAD

 Like other forms of motorized transportation, scooters are subject to laws governing safe usage.
 But those laws vary.
 Calgary scooter users can ride on sidewalks but not on roads.
 In Edmonton, it’s the opposite: Riders are prohibited from sidewalks but allowed on roads with speed limits of 50 km/h or less.
 Both cities permit scooters on paved pathways and in bike lanes.
 It’s notable that these rules specifically apply to rented scooters.
-If you own one, currently it can only be used on private property.

 MORE TO READ